zpeng2/zpeng2.github.io/_pages/about.md

 I earned my Ph.D. degree in Chemical Engineering from [Caltech](https://www.caltech.edu/) under the supervision of [John Brady](https://cce.caltech.edu/people/john-f-brady).

-Leveraging the tools of fluid mechanics, nonequilibrium statistical mechanics, applied mathematics, and high-performance computing, we aim to advance our theoretical understanding of the dynamics of soft matter systems.
-Current research topics include transport, microrheology, fluctuations, and collective motion of colloidal (active) matter.
+Current research topics include transport, microrheology, statistical mechanics, fluctuations, and collective motion of colloidal (active) matter.

-If you are interested in joining our research group, whether as a graduate student, an undergraduate researcher, a visiting scholar, or as a postdoctoral fellow, please contact Dr. Peng.
+If you are interested in joining our group, please fill out this [Google form](https://forms.gle/xte58zGZbz4Xi7Rd9).
 If you are interested in collaborating with us, please contact Dr. Peng.